DjangoGirls/tutorial/try_python/README.md

     >>> hi("Anja")
     Hi anonymous!

 Awesome, right?
-This way you don't have to repeat yourself everytime you want to change the name.
+This way you don't have to repeat yourself every time you want to change the name.
 And that's exactly why we need functions - you never want to repeat your code!

 Let's do something smarter -- there is more names than two, and writing a condition for each would be hard, right?